 Determines the Town’s policies

 The role of Council in setting policy is most effective when it is linked with a professional organisation that implements these policies through the development of appropriate management protocols and work processes.
-The policies of Council provide the direction for the ongoing management of City activities.
+The policies of Council provide the direction for the ongoing management of Town activities.